Do you find yourself unable to stop drinking on your own, or do you notice that you cannot go a few hours or a day without having a drink?

 - The ability to bring certain pets, including fish, dogs and cats, with you during recovery

 All these benefits are available alongside access to our educated staff.
-While we want to encourage your freedom to explore alcohol rehab and recovery in your own way, we also want you to know that our supportive staff is always ready to provide assistance and help you navigate therapy, rehab options and some of the more difficult parts of recovery.
+While we want to encourage your freedom to explore alcohol rehab and recovery in your own way, we also want you to know that our supportive staff is always ready to provide assistance and help you navigate addiction therapy, rehab options and some of the more difficult parts of recovery.

 Some rehabs leave family mostly out of the picture, but at Changing Tides, we know that a support network is critical to long-term success with recovery.
 We also know that when someone struggles with alcohol addiction, the entire family can be impacted.
 While we do encourage you to concentrate wholly on your rehab for a week or two, getting through medically assisted detox if needed and grounding yourself in therapy and healthier habits, after that, we typically welcome family visits.

-Family members are encouraged to visit and participate in therapy and may even be able to stay with you overnight or for a few days.
+Family members are encouraged to visit and participate in group therapy and may even be able to stay with you overnight or for a few days.
 This is especially true on the weekends when we dial back structured activity to provide for more recreational and free time.

 The True Cost of Alcohol Abuse